 available for when the stamp STERLING was first used on Native American jewelry.

 Items made in the 1930s would usually not have that stamp nor any other hallmark.

 A few items made in the 1940s to 1950s might have the STERLING stamp, most notably,

-those made by Bell Traders during that time period.
+those made by Bell Trading Post during that time period.
 Pieces made in the 1950s and

 1960s and later often have the STERLING indication.

 says - "One turquoise cabochon set in a smooth bezel with traditional

 hand-stamped designs to the ends.
 Made in the Fred Harvey era of

 you wondering why this item is not described as Native American?
 You can find

 hand stamping all around to the ends.